Public goods games on any population structure: : Applications to specific networks

 and by Eq.~(\ref{eq_Upsilonij_regular}), the denominator is

 Assembling Eq.~(\ref{eq_nume_regular_PC}) and Eq.~(\ref{eq_deno_regular_PC}) and inserting the results of Eqs.~(\ref{eq_tau01234_2}), we have

-which is the critical synergy factor for cooperation success in spatial PGGs on regular graphs under the PC rule, consistent with the previous research~\cite{su2019spatial,wang2023inertia}.
+which is the critical synergy factor for the success of cooperation in PGGs on regular graphs under the PC rule, consistent with the previous research~\cite{su2019spatial,wang2023inertia}.
 Eq.~(\ref{eq_appenr_regular_PC}) has replaced the number of neighbors $k$ by the group size $G=k+1$ for intuitive understanding in PGGs.

 For the DB rule, the calculation is similar.
 The numerator of $r^\star$ is

 and by Eq.~(\ref{eq_Upsilonij_regular}), the denominator is

 Assembling Eq.~(\ref{eq_nume_regular_DB}) and Eq.~(\ref{eq_deno_regular_DB}) and inserting the results of Eq.~(\ref{eq_tau01234_2}), we have